4human-org/facial-recognition-project/README.md

 Facial recognition Python project that can assist with finding missing persons.

 v1 of simple facial recognition.
+* Currently displaying a known and unknown face to compare if they are the same person
+* Using image of Ryan Reynolds and Ryan Gosling for comparison
+* Landmark points are added to show facial structure differences

 ### Virtual Environment Setup
 ```commandline